cylc/cylc-doc/src/reference/dev-history-major-changes.rst

 - **cylc-8**

-  - Migrated to Python3
+  - Migrated to Python 3
+  - New architecture, network layers, security
-  - New architecture to support a web UI
+  - New web UI
+  - New efficient scheduling algorithm
   - Removed deprecated pre cylc-6 syntax and features